NVIDIA/NeMo-Skills/docs/index.md

   - toc
 ---

-[NeMo-Skills](https://github.com/NVIDIA/NeMo-Skills) is a collection of pipelines to improve "skills" of large language models.
-You can use it to generate synthetic data, train/evaluate models, analyze model outputs and more!
+[NeMo-Skills](https://github.com/NVIDIA/NeMo-Skills) is a collection of pipelines to improve "skills" of large language models (LLMs).
+We support everything needed for LLM development, from synthetic data generation, to model training, to evaluation on a wide range of benchmarks.
+Start developing on a local workstation and move to a large-scale Slurm cluster with just a one-line change.

-Here are some of the things we support.
+Here are some of the features we support:

 - [Flexible LLM inference](basics/inference.md):
-    - Seamlessly switch between API providers, local server and large-scale slurm jobs for LLM inference.
+    - Seamlessly switch between API providers, local server and large-scale Slurm jobs for LLM inference.
     - Host models (on 1 or many nodes) with [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM), [vLLM](https://github.com/vllm-project/vllm), [sglang](https://github.com/sgl-project/sglang), [Megatron](https://github.com/NVIDIA/Megatron-LM) or [NeMo](https://github.com/NVIDIA/NeMo).
-    - Scale SDG jobs from 1 GPU on a local machine all the way to tens of thousands of GPUs on a slurm cluster.
+    - Scale SDG jobs from 1 GPU on a local machine all the way to tens of thousands of GPUs on a Slurm cluster.
 - [Model evaluation](pipelines/evaluation.md):
     - Evaluate your models on many popular benchmarks.
         - Math problem solving: hmmt_feb25, brumo25, aime24, aime25, omni-math (and many more)